ram1117/js-infinite-scroll/README.md

 # js-infinite-scroll
-mini javascript infinite scroll project displaying book details from gutenindex
+Mini javascript infinite scroll project displaying book details from gutenindex.
+I have implemened infinite scolling with paginated data from the GutenIndex API.
+I have added a loadig spinner when the data is being loaded.